-3.379 Due to lack of counter-measures, 83% of all agricultural production suffers from environmental problems.
-These are partly due to (a) a lack of incentives and penalties to encourage farmers to protect_land and water resources; (b) a lack of criteria for extending agricultural credit, subsidies and other supports based on the management of land and water resources; and (c) low_levels of farmer training, participation and organization.
-Turkey's geomorphologic_features further exacerbate the process of soil erosion.

-3.3840 Land use potential was also reduced by the conversion of agricultural land and industrial pollution.
-Nationwide, about 1 million ha. of Class I-III land were converted to non-agricultural purposes: In_Thrace alone, 25,600 ha. of fertile agricultural land was lost due to highway construction.
-Similar problems are visible along IIzmir-Aydın, Adana-IIskenderun and Amasya-Erbaa-Suşehri highways.
-In addition, besides_the pollution from fertilizers and pesticides, pollution from thermal plants, borax mines, and other industrial activities is substantial.
-For example, 64,000 ha, in the plains of Balıkesir, Kepsut and Karacabey are polluted by borax while 8,000 ha, in Yatağan are contaminated by SO2.

-3.3941 The quality and quantity of pasture and range land vary by region, for example, the amount per unit of cattle is from 0.2 acres in Hatay-7.7 acres in Rize.
+- 3.38.
+Due to lack of counter-measures, 83% of all agricultural production suffers from environmental problems.
+These are partly due to (a) a lack of incentives and penalties to encourage farmers to protect land and water resources; (b) a lack of criteria for extending agricultural credit, subsidies and other supports based on the management of land and water resources; and (c) low levels of farmer training, participation and organization.
+Turkey's geomorphologic features further exacerbate the process of soil erosion. - 3.39.
+Land use potential was also reduced by the conversion of agricultural land and industrial pollution.
+Nationwide, about 1 million ha. of Class I-III land were converted to non-agricultural purposes: In Thrace alone.
+25,600 ha. of fertile agricultural land was lost due to highway construction.
+Similar problems are visible along Ýzmir-Aydýn, Adana-Ýskenderun and Amasya-Erbaa-Su°ehri highways. pollution addition, besides the from fertilizers and pesticides, pollution from thermal plants, borax mines, and other industrial activities is substantial.
+For example, 64,000 ha. in the plains of Balýkesir, Kepsut and Karacabey are polluted by borax while 8,000 ha. in Yataðan are contaminated by SO2. - 3.40.
+The quality and quantity of pasture and range land vary by region, for example, the amount per unit of cattle is from 0.2 acres in Hatay-7.7 acres in Rize.
 However, provinces assessed as having "critical" and "endangered" status in terms of the sustainability of pastures and ranges are the same that score positively with respect to land considered as "forest" (see Map A.9.5 in Annex 9).
-This means that in areas where sustainability of pastures and ranges is relatively restricted, grazing is done mostly on "in-forest" land. -K.Maraþ, Zonguldak, Mersin, Muðla, Ýzmir, Antalya and \underline{Y} tstanbul are the forest conservancies where illegal animal grazing is most frequent.
+This means that in areas where sustainability of pastures and ranges is relatively restricted, grazing is done mostly on "in-forest" land.
+K.Marao, Zonguldak, Mersin, Muðla, Ýzmir, Antalya and Ýstanbul are the forest conservancies where illegal animal grazing is most frequent.

-3.402 Animal husbandry is mostly carried out on grasslands and ranges and, according to the 1991 Agricultural Census, it occurs along with crop farming on 96.4% of all 4.1 million agricultural holdings.
+- 3.41.
+Animal husbandry is mostly carried out on grasslands and ranges and, according to the 1991 Agricultural Census, it occurs along with crop farming on 96.4% of all 4.1 million agricultural holdings.
 Also, 12.4 million ha. are used as permanent pasture and range land, though it is estimated that animals graze on over 21.7 million ha (Eraç, 1995).
 Animal husbandry activities comprise 13.6 million cattle and 60.7 million small livestock, 76% of which are sheep.
 This translates into 2.09 acres of permanent grassland and pasture per unit of cattle (PUC).
 However, only about 300,000 ha. can be used to cultivate fodder crops (vetch, alfalfa, clover and sainfoin).
 Thus, a single head of cattle needs 35 acres of range land on which it can graze for at least 150 days a year (EFT, 1995).
-Based on these figures, the current level of animal husbandry can only be practiced by overgrazing, which is particularly severe in the Aegean and Marmara regions, where the PUC is around one acre.

-3.4+3 Finally, two other activities, albeit minor, relative to the other factors, are the cause of land degradation in Turkey: hydropower development and road building which have construction and induced development effects.
+Based on these figures, the current level of animal husbandry can only be practiced by overgrazing, which is particularly severe in the Aegean and Marmara regions, where the PUC is around one acre. - 3.42.
+Finally, two other activities, albeit minor, relative to the other factors, are the cause of land degradation in Turkey: hydropower development and road building which have construction and induced development effects.
 "For example, 17,000 ha. of Class I, II and III prime farm land has now been converted and developed along 69 kilometers of the Adana-Içel highway."